GrahamDumpleton/lab-mod-wsgi-metrics/workshop/content/exercises/07-bogus-benchmarks.md

 ![](hello-world-v5-2-raw-requests.png)

-Compare the results against what we got for `mod_wsgi` and you may at this point be thinking why I am bothering even considering using `mod_wsgi`, as `gunicorn` is showing better performance.
+Compare the results against what we got for `mod_wsgi` and you may at this point be thinking why you would consider using `mod_wsgi`, as `gunicorn` is likely showing slightly better performance.

-Before you abandon working your way through this workshop, this is where you need to realise that pretty well all benchmarks you might find comparing Python WSGI servers are bogus for one reason or another.
+Before you abandon this workshop and `mod_wsgi`, this is where you need to realise that pretty well all benchmarks you might find comparing Python WSGI servers are bogus for one reason or another.

 The problem with running benchmarks comparing Python WSGI servers is ensuring that you are doing a like for like comparison, and where you use the default options a WSGI server uses, that isn't going to happen.